 - Long strings (up to 1 megabyte) are not indexed and cannot be used in query filters and sort orders.

-When a query involves a property with values of mixed types, Cloud Datastore uses a deterministic ordering based on the internal representations:
+When a query involves a property with values of mixed types, Datastore uses a deterministic ordering based on the internal representations: